Natalie Mendoza

 Natalie Jackson Mendoza (born 12 August 1978) is an Australian actress.
-She is best known for her roles as Jackie Clunes, in the British drama series Hotel Babylon (2006–2008) and as Juno Kaplan in the horror film The Descent (2005), as well as its sequel, The Descent Part 2 (2009).
+She is best known for her roles as Jackie Clunes in the British drama series Hotel Babylon (2006–2008) and Juno Kaplan in the horror film The Descent (2005) and its sequel, The Descent Part 2 (2009).
 Mendoza has also performed in various stage productions across the West End and Broadway, including Miss Saigon (role of "Gigi"), Here Lies Love ("Imelda Marcos"), and Spider-Man: Turn Off The Dark ("Arachne").

 Life and career

 Mendoza was born in Hong Kong in 1978, to mother Robin Jackson, an Australian television personality of German descent, and father Noel Mendoza, a jazz pianist and arranger of Filipino descent.
 She is one of six artist siblings.
 She was raised in Sydney, Melbourne, and Hong Kong.
 She also went to school and trained in London and New York.
 She performed in many musicals such as Cats, Miss Saigon, The Music of Lloyd Webber Concert Tour (understudying Sarah Brightman), Oh What A Night, 25th Annual Putnam County Spelling Bee, as the lead Frugue girl in Sweet Charity, and took the role of Eponine in the 10th Anniversary Australasian Tour of Les Miserables.

 In 1998, Mendoza formed the band Jackson Mendoza with her sister Rebecca.
 They had No 1 chart success and signed internationally to Virgin Records, releasing two singles that reached the Top 10 music charts in Australia.
 They disbanded in 2000.

 Mendoza appeared in Golden Globe award-winning film Moulin Rouge!, as the lead dancer China Doll.
 After Moulin Rouge! she began working on a solo album in Melbourne and signed a three-picture deal with Miramax.
 She filmed several US series including Farscape and played Liat in ABC's South Pacific opposite Harry Connick Jr. and Glenn Close.

 In 2003, Mendoza returned to England to focus her attention on acting.
 She trained as an actor at the prestigious Bristol Old Vic Theatre School, training in Classical Theatre.
 Mendoza appeared on stage in many classical theatre and modern theatre productions, including Coup d'État at MTC, Five Kinds of Silence, The Vagina Monologues, Macbeth, Romeo and Juliet, and The Importance of Being Earnest.